- What is a Blockchain?

 Now, we will see the meaning of the above definition in detail.
 First, let us understand it in layman’s terms.
 What does the word “Blockchain” suggest about its meaning?
 Well, it is easy to guess that it is a chain of blocks.
 Now, to extend it further, let us say for now that a blockchain is a chain of blocks that carries some information.
 What kind of information does it have?
 Usually, blockchain has the details of transactions.
 Hence, it is called a “Ledger” since a ledger is a physical record book that contains all the transactions and their details of a particular organization.

 So, we have got an idea that blockchain will be a chain type of structure and the blocks will contain data regarding the transactions.
 We now know the meaning of one word from the definition i.e. a ledger and why we call a blockchain a ledger.
 We will see why we have used the words “decentralized” and “distributed” in the features of the blockchain.
-For now, let us try to understand some more about the physical structure of a blockchain.
+For now, let us try to understand more about the physical structure of a blockchain.

-What does a Blockchain Look Like?
+What Does a Blockchain Look Like?

 The physical structure of a blockchain looks like a Linked List data structure.
-In a Linked List, the nodes are connected to each other via the next pointers (i.e. each node has in the linked list has the address of the next node in the linked list (singly)) and in the blockchain, the blocks are connected to each other via a hash value.
+In a Linked List, the nodes are connected to each other via the next pointers (i.e. each node in the linked list has the address of the next node in the linked list (singly)) and in the blockchain, the blocks are connected to each other via a hash value.
 How?
 Let us see in the figure given below:

 The diagram above shows the structure of the blockchain.
-The blockchain is the chain of blocks where each block contains certain properties.
+The blockchain is a chain of blocks where each block contains certain properties.
 The very first property is called the hash of the block.
 The hash is a unique value that is assigned to every block in a blockchain.
 So, every block in a blockchain can be uniquely identified by its own hash.
 The blocks in the blockchain also have a property called the LastHash or the Previous Hash.
 This is the hash value of the previous block in the blockchain.
 So, with the help of the previous hash or Last Hash, we can get access to the previous block of the blockchain and this can be imagined in a way that the blocks are connected to each other via this Last Hash.

 The blocks also have a property called the timestamp.
-The timestamp of a block depicts the exact time (in milliseconds) of creation of a block.
+The timestamp of a block depicts the exact time (in milliseconds) of the creation of a block.
 Finally, the block contains the data.
 What data does a block contain?
 Usually, blockchain contains the data about transactions as blockchain is usually used as a ledger.

 Some more knowledge about the hash value

 The hash value that each block of a blockchain possesses is a unique hash code that is generated using some hashing algorithms.
-The examples of some such algorithms are SHA-256, SHA-224, etc. Here, SHA stands for Secure Hashing Algorithm.
+Examples of some such algorithms are SHA-256, SHA-224, etc. Here, SHA stands for Secure Hashing Algorithm.
 Since it is an algorithm, it would take something as an input.
 So, what is the input that we give to these algorithms to generate a unique hash value for a block?

 Well, the timestamp of the block, its data (transaction data), and the hash of the previous block are the inputs to these hashing algorithms that generate a unique hash value for our current block.
 This is a very smart technique to generate a unique hash value as the exact timestamp and hash of the previous block combined together are going to be unique only.